adinasarapu/adinasarapu.github.io/_portfolio/2020-01-26-blog-kafka.md

 World
 ^CProcessed a total of 2 messages
 ```
+**3b.
+Kafka Producer and Consumer** - kafka from java web application

-Another way of reading data from a Kafka topic is by simply using a **Spring Boot application**.
+Another way of reading data from a Kafka topic is by simply using a *Java Spring Boot*.

 The following demonstrates how to receive messages from Kafka Topic.
 First in this blog I create a Spring Kafka Consumer, which is able to listen the messages sent to a Kafka Topic.
 Then I create a Spring Kafka Producer, which is able to send messages to a Kafka Topic.

 <b>Figure 3</b>.
-Kafka Producer and Consumer in Java ([blog.clairvoyantsoft.com](https://blog.clairvoyantsoft.com/benchmarking-kafka-e7b7c289257d)).
+Kafka Producer and Consumer in Java (Source [blog.clairvoyantsoft.com](https://blog.clairvoyantsoft.com/benchmarking-kafka-e7b7c289257d)).

 ![Java](/images/kafka-producer-consumer-java.png)